 It’s also worth noting that if you have a credit card that has been closed in good standing (ie. no late or missed payments) then that will also stay on your report for 6 years before it too falls off and is no longer counted.
 It’s why sometimes people advise you against closing your credit card account for no reason, as you will lose it as a source of good credit history.

 How can I improve my score?

-As I’m sure you’ve guessed by now, the only way to really improve your credit score is to start paying off your loans in a reliable way.
+The only way to really improve your credit score is to start paying off your loans in a reliable way.
 Make sure your payments are always on time, and that you work to reduce high balances on any credit cards that you have.

 In addition to this, don’t open new cards or take out more loans in order to cover your old debt.
 This leads to a debt cycle that will only harm your credit score, and risk putting you in a dangerous financial position.

 Increasing credit rating is not an overnight process.
 It’s about changing your patterns of behaviour so that lenders can see you have become a reliable borrower.
 Just take heart from the fact that the further away they get, the less of an impact missed or late payments have on your credit score.
 It just take a little time.

 Although in the UK we are not taught enough about personal finance or the financial system when we are at school, it doesn’t have to be something that is forever shrouded in myth and legend.
 There are great websites that explain these things very clearly and concisely in order to help you get a clearer understanding of things like credit scores and debt management.
 There’s a cool little quiz you can take on Experian that lets you know how much you really understand about credit scores, and the Money Advice Service is always super helpful on anything finance related.

 If you are thinking about getting a credit card for the first time in order to improve your credit history, then read our piece Credit Card 101, about what you should take into consideration when getting your first card.